What is gelatin and where do you obtain the gelatin used in your products?

 Gelatin is an animal protein used to make capsules, which can deliver measured amounts of products.
 The pharmaceutical quality gelatin used in our two-piece hard-shell gelatin capsules is obtained through the processing of collagen, a fibrillary protein composed of eighteen different amino acids found in connective tissues (generally the hides) and in the bones of animals.

 Which animals?
 Our two-piece hard-shell gelatin capsules (powder filled) are typically made of a combination of beef (bovine) and pork (porcine) gelatins.
 By contrast, our softgel (liquid filled) gelatin capsules are typically derived solely from beef gelatin, not pork.
 Bovine sources must be BSE/TSE free.
-The gelatin is generally sourced from North America, but in some cases may also be sourced from Southeast or East Asia (primarily Thailand, Indonesia, or Japan) or South America (primarily Columbia).
+The gelatin is generally sourced from North America, but in some cases may also be sourced from Southeast or East Asia (primarily Thailand, Indonesia, or Japan) or South America (primarily Colombia).

 For vegetarians and vegans we also offer certain products in vegetable capsules, which are derived from either plant cellulose (specifically hydroxypropyl methylcelluose HPMC from pine trees) typically from North America or France) or vegetable polysaccharides (pullulan from tapioca) typically from Mexico or Japan.